Kitura-Next/Kitura/README.md

   `$ swift test`

-You can find more info on contributing to Kitura in our [contributing guidelines](https://github.com/Kitura-Next/Kitura/blob/master/.github/CONTRIBUTING.md).

 ## Community

 We love to talk server-side Swift, and Kitura.
 Join our [Slack](http://swift-at-ibm-slack.mybluemix.net/) to meet the team!